sfuhrm/capsula/README.md

 * Scaffolding of the YAML configuration for your program.
 * YAML scaffolding using an existing pom file.
 * Support app icons.
-* Move the template directories somewhere where it makes sense.
 * Testing.
 * Support for different JDK/JRE depencendies.
 At the moment this can be done using the relations.